theinterned/batucada/README.rst

 Learnanta
 =========

-Lernanta is a ground up rewrite of drumbeat.org in `Django`_.
+Lernanta is the new platform for P2PU.
+We are building on the codebase from Batucada, a rewrite of drumbeat.org by Mozilla.

 .. _Django: http://www.djangoproject.com/